What are global and regional effects

 Global feature effect plots provide an immediate interpretation of the model's inner workings.

-Criticism 1: Does it makes sense?
+Criticism 1: Does it make sense?

 It seems reasonable.
 On a typical workday, people commute between 6:00β8:30 AM and return between 3:00β5:00 PM.
 But a city transportation expert might have a better perspective.